Orpheus and Eurydice

-In Greek mythology, the legend of Orpheus and Eurydice (Ὀρφεύς, Εὐρυδίκη) concerns the pitiful love of Orpheus of Thrace, located in northeastern Greece, for the beautiful Eurydice.
-Orpheus was the son of Oeagrus and the Muse Calliope.
-It may be a late addition to the Orpheus myths, as the latter cult-title suggests those attached to Persephone.
+In Greek mythology, the legend of Orpheus and Eurydice (Ὀρφεύς, Εὐρυδίκη) concerns the tragic love of Orpheus of Thrace, located in northeastern Greece, for the beautiful Eurydice.
+Orpheus was the son of Oeagrus and the Muse Calliope, though in some myths he is considered the son of Apollo.
 The subject is among the most frequently retold of all Greek myths.

 Plot

 Orpheus and Eurydice in Palais Garnier, Paris.
-Their names are in Greek, ΟΡΦΕΥΣ (Orpheus) and ΕΥΡΥΔΙΚΗ (Eurydice).
+Their names are in Greek, ΟΡΦΕΥΣ (Orpheus) and ΕΥΡΙΔΙΚΗ (Eurydice).

 Apollo gave Orpheus a lyre and taught him how to play.
 It had been said that "nothing could resist Orpheus's beautiful melodies, neither enemies nor beasts."
 Orpheus fell in love with Eurydice, a woman of beauty and grace, whom he married and lived with happily for a short time.
 However, when Hymen was called to bless the marriage, he predicted that their perfection was not meant to last.

 A short time after this prophecy, Eurydice was wandering in the forest with the Nymphs.
 In some versions of the story, the shepherd Aristaeus saw her and, beguiled by her beauty, made advances towards her and began to chase her.
 Other versions of the story relate that Eurydice was merely dancing with the Nymphs.
 Whether fleeing or dancing, she was bitten by a snake and died instantly.
 Orpheus sang his grief with his lyre and managed to move everything, living or not, in the world; both humans and gods learnt about his sorrow and grief.

 At some point, Orpheus decided to descend to Hades by music to see his wife.
 Any other mortal would have died, but Orpheus, being protected by the gods, went to Hades and arrived at the Stygian realm, passing by ghosts and souls of people unknown.
 He also managed to attract Cerberus, the three-headed dog, who had a liking for his music.
 He presented himself in front of the god of the Greek underworld, Hades, and his wife, Persephone.

 Orpheus played with his lyre a song so heartbreaking that even Hades himself was moved to compassion.
 The god told Orpheus that he could take Eurydice back with him, but under two conditions: she would have to walk behind him while walking out from the caves of the underworld, and he could not turn to look at her as they walked.